 Age categories used in the analysis or results of the study.
 Out of the 43 selected studies, 14 used age ranges (e.g., 19-63, 40-65), 13 used mean age (e.g., 42.1), and 18 used age categories (e.g., 18-25, 26-40) in the analysis.
 When assessing whether studies included both younger and older workers, our findings indicate that 34 studies included both, while 8 papers focussed exclusively on older workers.
-In one paper the age range was not stated [41] (see Table 2).
+In one paper the age range was not stated [45] (see Table 2).

 Type of study.
-Regarding the type of study, 10 studies used mixed methods, 10 studies used qualitative methods, and 28 used quantitative methods (see Table 2). .
+Regarding the type of study, 10 studies used mixed methods, 10 studies used qualitative methods, and 28 used quantitative methods (see Table 2).

 Type of population.
 Study populations include workers from various sectors such as public institutions, manufacturing, health care, academia, and other employment sectors.
 17 studies included both older adults and older workers, while the remaining studies either included the general population or focussed on one specific group of workers (see Table 2).

 Gender.
-21 studies analysed both men and women, two studies only women [32, 36] and one also included a category for non-binary [42].
-4 study did not report gender in their results [43-46] (see Table 2).
+21 studies analysed both men and women, two studies only women [36, 40] and one also included a category for non-binary [46].
+4 studies did not report gender in their results [47-50] (see Table 2).

 Social support (SS).
 In 19 studies, SS is explicitly defined, while in the remaining 24 studies, it is implicit, i.e., SS could be inferred from one or more outcome variables.
-For instance, asking whether employees got on with fellow workers [47] or shared knowledge with people outside the company during the lockdown [48].
+For instance, asking whether employees got on with fellow workers [51] or shared knowledge with people outside the company during the lockdown [52].
 The source of support (e.g. from colleagues, supervisors, etc.) also varies across the studies (see Table 2).

-Digital tools (DT).
+Digital technologies (DT).
 DT or technologies examined in the selected studies ranged from data entry work and teleworking to app-based interventions and ICT tools.
 In 20 studies, the DT is explicitly stated as part of the work or intervention, in 19 studies, its use is inferred, such as through remote work or hybrid working setups, while in the remaining 4 studies studied DT both explicitly and implicitly.
-For instance, Al Shamari [49] studied the experience with e-learning (an explicit DT) among Saudi Ministry of Health trainers and training coordinators who were forced to work from home (an implicit DT) during COVID-19 (see Table 2).
+For instance, Al Shamari [53] studied the experience with e-learning (an explicit DT) among Saudi Ministry of Health trainers and training coordinators who were forced to work from home (an implicit DT) during COVID-19 (see Table 2).

 Data collection method.
-All studies mention a method of data collection, which includes questionnaires, surveys, interviews, focus groups, or combinations of these methods.
-The specific data collection method is described for all 43 studies (see Table 2).
+All studies mention a method of data collection, which included questionnaires, surveys, interviews, focus groups, or combinations of these methods.
+The specific data collection method employed is described for each of the 43 studies (see Table 2).

 Countries.
-77 countries were represented across 42 studies, with one study not disclosing its location [50].
-European countries were the majority of countries studied (68 instances), followed by countries in Asian/Oceania (8) and North America (1).
-We found no relevant studies set in South America or Africa.
-Italy leads with representation in seven of the selected studies, followed by The Netherlands and Austria, with 5 each (see Figure 2 and Supplemental material_Countries).
+Across the 42 studies that disclosed location, 77 countries were represented [54].
+The majority of research was conducted in European countries (68 instances), followed by countries in Asian/Oceania (8) and North America (1).
+No relevant studies were identified from South America or Africa.
+Italy had the highest representation, appearing in seven studies, followed by The Netherlands and Austria, with 5 each (see Figure 2 and Supplemental material_Countries).

 Table.
-2. Selection and description of studies (N = 43) for the association between digital tools and social support specific to older workers.
+2. Selection and description of studies (N = 43) for the association between digital technologiesand social support specific to older workers.